itsolutionsfactory/poetry-deps-scanner/README.md

 Of course, you can also provide them manually to integrate with any other build system.

+If a comment from the bot user already exists, it will be replaced, in order to reduce the noise.
+In other words, there will be at most one comment from the bot on a given merge request.
+It will contain the results of the latest check.

 ## Build the docker image outside ITSF